netconstructor/acf4/README.md

 ### Known Issues
-* Any previously registered custom fields will not work. register_field() is no longer a function.
+* The register_field() function has been removed as there is a new way to create / regsiter your own field type.
+This means that all previously submitted add-ons will not work.
+I will help all developers re-make their add-ons for v4.
 * No add-ons are included in the plugin - these will be released seperatly soon
 * Export page is not yet available
 * Add-ons page is not yet available